Phronima sedentaria: Ecology

-Phronima sedentaria most commonly exhibits a symbiotic relationship with tunicates of the genera Pyrosoma spp., Doliolum spp., and Salpa spp.
+Phronima sedentaria most commonly exhibits a symbiotic relationship with tunicates of the genera Pyrosoma, Doliolum, and Salpa.
 It is not entirely certain how to classify the symbiotic relationship between P. sedentaria and its hosts, as instances of commensalism, parasitism, and predation have all been observed.
 However, some research has suggested that the majority of suborder Hyperiidea members exhibit parasitic behavior.
 Females of P. sedentaria live in the barrel-like bodies of salps, pyrosomes, and cnidarians, and use their strong pleopods to propel their homes through the water.
 They can somersault rapidly in their barrels, thus quickly changing direction.
 However, speed is reduced by a factor of three to four when swimming while inside a barrel compared to swimming without one.
 The shape of the barrel is generally asymmetrical, with one opening three times larger than that of the other.
 In order to construct their barrels, females first locate a suitable salp, pyrosome, or cnidarian host and either cut into the host or enter through an existing opening.
 Once inside, the female consumes the organism within and carves out the gelatinous inside, killing it and leaving nothing but the tunic.
 The cells on the tunic layer may serve various functions for the P. sedentaria, including protection from UV light, storage of acid, and defense against microorganisms, like bacteria.
 In laboratory experiments with restricted access to potential hosts, females have additionally displayed competition for barrels.

 Posterior view of a P. sedentaria amphipod inhabiting a host salp.
 Its dorsal set of compound eyes and legs (pereiopods and pleopods) are visible from this angle.

 While certain prey (salps, pyrosomes, and cnidaria) have additional uses for P. sedentaria in hosting their young and providing feeding platforms, the species also pursues other zooplankton, such as krill, arrowworms, and other crustaceans.
 P. sedentaria use different feeding techniques depending on the food source, but the leading sets of pereiopods (front legs) are primarily used in all cases.
 The various feeding apparati, such as the mandible, maxillipeds, and maxillae, manipulate the food into small pieces which are then able to fit through the esophagus.
 Feeding preferentially occurs at nighttime when members of this species undergo a vertical migration of around 200–350 meters to the ocean's surface.
 Research has shown this species is susceptible to temperature fluctuations outside of the range 8-25 degrees Celsius (46-77 degrees Fahrenheit), which explains the desire for cooler deep water (300–600 meters deep) throughout the day and warmer shallow waters (0–25 meters deep) at night.
 P. sedentaria typically migrate to hypoxic areas (such as the Oxygen Minimum Zone) during the day, causing low metabolic rates and physical activity.

 Known predators of P. sedentaria include the longnose lancetfish, European flying squid, Pacific pomfret, albacore, and skipjack tuna.